ECTS

 Faculty of Science

-The aim of this module is to provide a basic understanding of near-surface and borehole geophysical investigation methods used in the field of hydrogeophysics.
-These approaches aim to characterize reservoir structure (geometry, lithologies) as well as to detect, locate and quantify fluid transfers.
-We will also look at the processing and analysis of these data using various dedicated software packages.
+This module aims to provide the basics of near-surface and borehole geophysical investigation methods used in the field of hydrogeophysics.
+These approaches aim to characterize the structure of the reservoir (geometry, lithologies) but also to detect, locate, and quantify fluid transfers.
+We will also address the processing and analysis of this data using various dedicated software programs.

 Geodynamics and plate tectonics